microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Baseline.md

 ### Baseline scopes

-When more then one baseline is available during execution, PSRule uses the following order to determine precedence.
+When baseline options are set, PSRule uses the following order to determine precedence.

 1. Parameter - `-Name` and `-Tag`.
-2. Explicit - A named baseline called out with `-Baseline`.
+2. Explicit - A named baseline specified with `-Baseline`.
 3. Workspace - Included in `ps-rule.yaml` or specified on the command line with `-Option`.
 4. Module - A baseline object included in a `.rule.yaml` file.

 After precedence is determined, baselines are merged and null values are ignored, such that:

-### Creating a module baseline

-zzz

 ## EXAMPLES

-### Example PSRule.yml
+### Example ps-rule.yaml

 ```yaml
 #